Tonyh5chen/HE/README.md

 ### SEAL
 SEAL build & install prerequisites and instructions please refer to: https://github.com/microsoft/SEAL#building-microsoft-seal-manually
 We can test the working examples at ```/SEAL/bin/sealexamples``` and check if we build and install successfully.
-Make SEALBFV.cpp SEALCKKS.cpp and you can run executable for the SEAL bfv and ckks test
+For this project, I simply subsitute the original example 1 and 4 in the sealexamples to our test code SEALBFV.cpp and SEALCKKS.cpp without changing the rest of existing test examples provided by SEAL.
+Once we can make the sealexamples executable, we can then test SEAL bfv and ckks test in example 1 & 4.

 ### Palisade
 Palisade build & install prerequisites and instructions please refer to: https://gitlab.com/palisade/palisade-release/-/tree/master